-Here's a list of websites that offer accounting courses:
+Here is a list of websites that offer accounting courses:

-You will need an office for your business.
+You will need an office or workspace for your business.
 You can lease a commercial space, set up a home office or even book a desk at a coworking space if you are starting on your own.
 You will need to purchase office equipment such as:

-First choose a name for your business, and then purchase its domain name.
+First choose a name for your business and then purchase its domain name.
 You could also consider registering the business name as a trademark.

 The exact documents you need will depend on your specific business, but you may need to use some of the following legal documents in your business:

 You can charge your clients a fixed fee for every project or an hourly fee.
 You can also opt to set up a retainer pay structure for repeat clients, securing steady cash flow for your business.

 Many startup financial auditing firms start with an hourly pay structure as they use more time to complete projects and have not yet figured out an accurate pricing model to ensure profitability.
 Later on, when they accumulate enough experience and can estimate a project's scope more accurately, they go with fixed fee models.
-You can reach out to competitors in your area to get their quotes then determine a suitable fee for your services.
+You can reach out to competitors in your area to get their quotes, then determine a suitable fee for your services.

 One way to build your customer base is by aggressive networking.
 Attend business events and trade association conferences to meet new clients, tell them about your services and hand them your business cards.
 Once you have a base of customers, word of mouth becomes an efficient way to bring new clients.

-Next, set up profiles on professional networking sites like LinkedIn and offer valuable general tips on financial planning and taxes, positioning yourself as an approachable authority on all matters relating to auditing.
+Next, set up profiles on professional networking sites like LinkedIn and offer valuable general tips on financial planning and taxes, positioning yourself as an approachable authority on all matters related to auditing.
 You can even invite businesses to join your newsletter and receive additional financial tips.
 The more you engage with businesses, the more likely you will grow your customer base.

-You can also opt to list your services on online marketplaces like Airtasker and Upwork, or on online business directories like White Pages and Truelocal.
+You can also opt to list your services on online marketplaces like Airtasker and Upwork, or on online business directories like White Pages and True Local.